ubccr/mokey/README.rst

     AuthorizedKeysCommandUser nobody

 ------------------------------------------------------------------------
-Hydra Authentication Endpoint for OAuth/OpenID Connect
+Hydra Consent app and Authentication Endpoint for OAuth/OpenID Connect
 ------------------------------------------------------------------------

 mokey implements a consent endpoint for handling challenge requests from Hydra.